RimuTec/node-git-info/README.md

-# node-git-info
+# @RimuTec/node-git-info

 Welcome!
-This nodejs library `@RimuTec/node-git-info` is a simple wrapper around the `git` command line tool.
+This nodejs library - `@RimuTec/node-git-info` - is a simple wrapper around the `git` command line tool.
 It provides an interface for getting information about the current git repository.

-It is meant to be a replacement for [`node-git-info`](https://www.npmjs.com/package/node-git-info) which was last published in November 2016.
+It is meant to be a replacement for the original [`node-git-info`](https://www.npmjs.com/package/node-git-info) which was last published in November 2016.
 Since then things have changed in particular in terms of dependencies.
 This has resulted in the following issues.
+It appears as if the original `node-git-info` is no longer maintained and now has several issues.

 ## Vulnerabilities